Research

 -

-"Irrigation Infrastructure and Satellite-Measured Land Use Impacts: Evidence from the Senegal River Valley" Submitted
+"Irrigation Infrastructure and Satellite-Measured Land Use Impacts: Evidence from the Senegal River Valley" R&R @ Journal of Development Economics

 with Abdoulaye Cissé, Alain de Janvry, Marco Gonzalez-Navarro, Samba Mbaye, Elisabeth Sadoulet, and Mame Mor Anta Syll